 Research and Reading on Art, Viruses and Social Connectedness

 We’ve curated a reading list for you.
-These are free for everyone to read through 30 April.
+These are free for everyone to read for the time being.
 Please use these for your own reading, as curriculum or for research.

 Anker, Suzanne.
 “Gene Culture: Molecular Metaphor in Visual Art,” Leonardo 33, No. 5, 371–375 (2000).

 This paper addresses visual art's relationship to genetics and its attendant metaphorical representation.
 By diagramming models of the ways in which DNA is visualized and comprehended as a system of signs, parallel conceptions between art history's engagement with abstraction, recontextualization, and duplication is compared to genetic process and laboratory experimentation.
 Read moreBarker, Timothy S. “Becoming Organ-ized: The Creativity of Organization, Dis-Organization and Re-Organization in Scientific and Artistic Experiments,” Leonardo 45, No. 3, 262–268 (2012).